Dental Assistant Certification & Registration - CDA, RDA (AMT), NELDA

 - High school diploma (or GED); 300 to 3,000 hours of dental assisting experience accrued in two months (minimum) to three years (maximum) time verifiable by a licensed dentist; and current CPR, BLS, or ACLS certification

-The cost of the NELDA exam is $375 and $355 for active military.
+The cost of the NELDA exam is $400 for traditional candidates and $380 for active military personnel.

 Registered Dental Assistant (RDA) Certification